VueGWT/vue-gwt/docs/guide/project-setup.md

 ### Configure `JsInterop`

 Vue GWT relies heavily on GWT `JsInterop`.
-It is not enabled by default in GWT 2.8, so you must enable it in your SuperDevMode and Maven configurations.
+It is not enabled by default in GWT, so you must enable it in your SuperDevMode and Maven configurations.

 #### SuperDevMode
 For SuperDevMode, simply add this flag to your devMode parameters: